swaponline/MultiCurrencyWallet/docs/promo/1inch.md

 # Describe your proposal in one sentence: *

-Add 1inch as a backend to eth-erc20 swaps on crypto wordpress wallet installed on 1000+ sites.
+Integrate 1inch protocol into the crypto wordpress wallet installed on 1000+ sites.

 # Tell us more about your project *